SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Master Hex

-You can use Soul Hex twice per short rest now and you can use your bonus action to apply the hex to another creature before its duration expires.
+You can use Soul Hex twice per short rest now and you can use a bonus action to apply the hex to another creature within 30 feet of you if the original target was slain.